gildas/bitbucket-cli/README.md

 brew install gildas/tap/bitbucket-cli
 ```

-You can also install `bb` with snap (The snap is currently under review with [snapcraft.io](https://snapcraft.io/bitbucket-cli/releases)):
+You can also install `bb` with snap:

 ```bash
 snap install bitbucket-cli